CAFapi/opensuse-tomcat-image/README.md

 This project consists of 2 separate images which build on the openSUSE Java 8 image [here](https://github.com/CAFapi/opensuse-java8-images) to build two pre-configured Tomcat.

-The images within this project are:
-- Opensuse-Tomcat-Jul
-- Opensuse-Tomcat-Image

-### Opensuse-Tomcat-Jul
+One that uses CAF Logging framework and the other that relies on Tomcat Jul logging.

-This image defaults to use the native logging - Java Util Logging, it can be used as a base image for hosting web projects which use
-Java technologies such as Java Servlets or JavaServer Pages.
+Each one can be used as a base image for hosting web projects which use Java technologies such as Java Servlets or JavaServer Pages.

-Here is an example Dockerfile which uses this image as a base:
+Here is an example Dockerfile which uses the image with Tomcat Jul logging as a base:

-    FROM cafapi/opensuse-tomcat-jul:latest AS builder
+    FROM cafapi/opensuse-tomcat-jul:latest

-    COPY --from=builder $CATALINA_HOME $CATALINA_HOME

-The derived image is expected to supply the web application being deployed, which should be copied into the parents default directory, tomcat.
-The administration application must supply a /healthcheck endpoint which can be used by Docker, or the container orchestrator, to check on the health of the service when it is running.
-The administration application may optionally supply other administration or operations functionality, to assist with debugging for example, but it is required to supply a healthcheck endpoint.

-### Opensuse-Tomcat-Image

-This image builds upon opensuse-tomcat-jul however it moves away from the default Java Util Logging to utilise Logback logging, it can be used as a base image for hosting web projects which use Java technologies such as Java Servlets or JavaServer Pages.
+    COPY demowebapp/ $CATALINA_HOME/webapps/demowebapp/
+    COPY demowebapp-admin/ $CATALINA_HOME/adminapps/ROOT/

-Here is an example Dockerfile which uses this image as a base:
+Here is an example Dockerfile which uses the image with CAF Logging as a base:

     FROM cafapi/opensuse-tomcat:latest